markdaniel1982/battleships_PP3/README.md

 ## Testing
 _____
 I have manually tested the code using the following methods:
-* Passed the code through a PEP8 linter [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/) and confirmed there are no errors.
+* Passed the code through a PEP8 linter [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/) and confirmed there are no code related errors. *(The only remaining advisories in the PEP8 linter come from the ASCII art of the ship.)*
 * Used code to validate data input by the user when:
   * Entering numbers when letters are expected (and vice-versa).
   * Pressing Enter without chosing row or column.